francesco-saponaro/Le-nuvole-website/README.md

 ### User stories
 * As a first time user, I want to discover their music, so i can potentially become a new follower
-* As a first time user, I want to check for an upcoming jazz gig in the brisbane area, so I can potentially go see the band *As a returning user, I want to listen to their latest song or performance, so I can renew my interest for the band
+* As a first time user, I want to check for an upcoming jazz gig in the brisbane area, so I can potentially buy a ticket and go see the band
+* As a first time user, I want to check for the band's social pages, so I can potentially follow the band
+* As a returning user, I want to listen to their latest song or performance, so I can renew my interest for the band
 * As a returning user, I want to check for their next gig date, so I know when and where to go see the band
-* As a potential client, I would like to enquire about their music, story, location and availability, to decide if to book the band for my venue or party
+* As a potential client, I would like to enquire about their music, story, location, availability and stage appearance, to decide if to book the band for my venue or party
 * As a returning client, I would like to enquire about their availability, so I can book the band
-* As a couple, we would like to enquire about their music, story, personality, location and availability, to decide if to book the band for our wedding
+* As a couple, we would like to enquire about their music, story, personality, location, availability and stage appearance, to decide if to book the band for our wedding

 [Link to Wireframe](/workspace/gitpod-full-template/assets/wireframes/le-nuvole-wireframe.pdf)